Watch It, Sailor!

 Watch it, Sailor! is a 1961 black-and-white British comedy film directed by Wolf Rilla for Hammer Films and starring Dennis Price, Liz Fraser and Irene Handl.
 The screenplay was by Falkland L. Cary and Philip King based on their 1960 play of the same name, a sequel to their earlier play, Sailor Beware, filmed in 1956.
 Bernard Robinson was Production Designer, Roy Ashton did Makeup, and Don Mingaye was the Art Director.
 The film was originally announced for Sydney Box Associates.
 It was shot at Hammer's Bray Studios in Berkshire.

-Production ran from January 24, 1961 through March 1, 1961, and it was released in the UK on August 14 to little fanfare and disappointing reviews (which was odd since the play had been so successful).
+Production ran from 24 January 1961 through 1 March 1961, and it was released in the UK on 14 August to little fanfare and disappointing reviews (which was odd since the play had been so successful).
 This would be Hammer's last attempt at a comedy for many years thereafter.

 Premise

 Albert, a sailor, returns home to Britain to marry his fiancée.
 He is getting drunk at a bar rather than going to the ceremony.
 A drunk at the bar explains the horror of the mother-in-law syndrome.
 He eventually leaves with his sailor companion Carnoustie and gets in a car to go to the ceremony but the car (an Austin Six) breaks down.
 They run to the church but the vicar has postponed the wedding to do a funeral.

 Everyone is waiting in the church.
 The bride Shirley chats with her mother.
 Meanwhile, her father Henry is latest of all and enters the pub which the sailors left and starts to get drunk.

 Back at the bride's home the maid of honour, Daphne, says she is going back to the church to see Carnoustie.
 However a telegram is received from Lt Comm Hardcastle saying the wedding cannot proceed for legal reasons.
 Albert and Carnoustie are now at the church with the vicar and organist.